solutionroute/zacharyrodwatkins.github.io/_portfolio/c_crossIde.md

 ---
 title: "CrossIDE for Linux"
-excerpt: "A way run CrossIDE and flash FPGAs for Linuix"
+excerpt: "A way to run CrossIDE and flash FPGAs for Linuix"
 collection: portfolio
 ---

 Find the source-code [here](https://github.com/zacharyrodwatkins/CrossIDE)

-For all y'all suckers trying to do CPEN 312 with a Linux machine, heres and installation of the CrossIDE assembly compiler with linux support.
+For all y'all suckers trying to do CPEN 312 with a Linux machine, here's an installation of the CrossIDE assembly compiler with linux support.
 This was done on Ubuntu-18.04, but should work for other distros.